Niina Hovi, VP Culture & HR at Efecte, looks at the evolution of the human resources function and how it can deliver greater value.

 Employees must be able to ask questions, to book vacations, training and travel or to order a new backpack for their laptop anytime, anywhere.
 They don’t need to know who provides the service, just that the experience is easy and does not require additional usernames or passwords.

 In an optimal situation, services will over time start anticipating the employee needs.
 To do this, the organization needs to have the ability to capture data from earlier interactions with HR.
-If you wish to hear more about this approach, please listen to our webinar about how People Analytics meet HR Service Delivery.
+If you wish to hear more about this approach, please listen to our webinar about how People Analytics meets HR Service Delivery.

 Likewise, chat bots can help handling straightforward questions from employees.
 This allows HR to address more complex, urgent requests.
 Let the well-trained chat bot be the happy face answering the frequent questions on e.g. how to report your time or claim your travel costs.
 At least my team will be happy to on board such a teammate.